 Tips to Reach Support Faster from Lyft

-- Go Public (If Needed): If you're getting nowhere, a public message to @AskLyft on Twitter/X can sometimes speed things up.
+- Use Social Media Wisely: If you're getting nowhere, a public post on X to @asklyft can sometimes speed things up.
+Keep it civil.

 Before You Contact Support: What to Have Ready